Millicentchinelo/Devops_projects/09.Implement-Packer-to-call-Shell-Scripts/README.md

 ![launchami](./img/15.launchami.png)

-## Specification for the instance for this project:
+## Specifications for the instance you are creating from the AMI:
 - Name: finance_website
 - Instance type: t2 micro
 - key pair: add key pair incase you need to ssh into the instance to troubleshoot.